 We strongly recommend that employers pay close attention to updated government advice and follow any specific guidance.
 We will endeavour to update this page as regularly as possible with changes to government advice, policy or legislation.

 General advice is not a substitute for advice on your particular business or personal needs.
-If you would like to speak to one of our team about this or any other employment law issue please call 01202 499255 and Kate, Paul or Chris will be happy to discuss it with you.
+If you would like to speak to one of our team about this or any other employment law issue please call 01202 499255 and the Employment team will be happy to discuss it with you.